Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/8-Cryptography_In_Context/Cryptography_In_Context_slides.md

 Notes:

 We don't go into this much, as there are many available resources around physical security and HSMs.
 This is just bringing up the ideas, in the context of what makes a cryptographic secret actually _secret_.

 ---

-## Cryptographic Implementations

-TODO: talk about interoperability, how specific algorithms are, emphasize DON'T ROLL YOUR OWN

----